Asya Branch: Early life

 Asya Danielle Branch was born in Detroit, Michigan, to African American parents and is the sixth child of eight siblings.

 Branch grew up as the child of an incarcerated parent, and now advocates for prison reform.
 In 2018, while she was Miss Mississippi, she was part of a criminal justice reform roundtable at the White House with Donald Trump and Jared Kushner.
 She also sang the national anthem at a rally for Donald Trump that same year.

 Drawing inspiration from her personal experiences, particularly the incarceration of her father, a devout man, when she was just 10 years old, she utilized her title to advocate for the children facing similar situations.
 Motivated by the absence of her father during a significant part of her formative years, she established the Finding Your Way initiative, aimed at empowering children with incarcerated parents.

 Education

 Branch's family moved to Booneville, Mississippi the summer before she started kindergarten.
 After graduating from Booneville High School, Branch moved to Oxford, Mississippi, to attend the University of Mississippi.
 She graduated from the School of Journalism and New Media with a degree in Integrated Marketing Communications with an emphasis in Public relations and a minor in General Business.
-She has said she that she hopes to work for a public relations firm or major corporation.
+She has said that she hopes to work for a public relations firm or major corporation.